 In 2012, WSI continued its reinsurance coverage adding one additional layer to protect against claims that exceed \$20 million.
 WSI deems this protection essential due to the types of industries which continue to enter and expand within the state.
+WSI has continued this same coverage in fiscal year 2014 and fiscal year 2013.
 Terms, limits, and pricing are re-evaluated annually.